Goodness5/db-shifter/README.md

 Yeah.
 We’ve all been there.

-Welcome to **`db-shifter`** — the savage little script that digs through your old PostgreSQL database and copies only the missing rows into your new one.
+Welcome to **`db-shifter`** — the little script that digs through your old PostgreSQL database and copies only the missing rows into your new one.

 No overwrites.
 No dumbass `pg_dump`.
 Just cold, calculated migration for the chaotic neutral in you.